charts showing mcp adoption statistics

 MCP Adoption Statistics 2025

 Since Anthropic launched Model Context Protocol (MCP) in November 2024, builders got to work quickly.
-It’s rare for a spec to come out with such highly detailed and powerful libraries in multiple languages out of the gates, making it easy for engineers to coalesce.
+It’s rare for a spec to come out with such highly detailed and powerful libraries in multiple languages out of the gate.
+But MCP did just that.

-It’s clear that builders have flocked to MCP.
+It’s clear that builders have flocked to the new protocol.
 However, the question remains: who else is?
 While there aren’t clear-cut MCP adoption statistics that clearly show us how many end users the protocol has, there are a few data points that we can look at to infer what MCP adoption looks like today.

 The widely shared meme below begs the question: “How many users are adopting MCP?”
 Here, we’ll look at the statistics that indicate overall MCP adoption in 2025.